You just planned to give a nice makeover to your decking area. You started by sanding it thoroughly, and then you cleaned it off with a damp cloth.

 3- Avoid Excessive Heat or Cold Exposure

-Both extreme heat and cold can cause your glue to thicken more quickly, so you should try to avoid exposing it to these conditions whenever possible.
+Both extreme heat and cold can cause your glue to thicken more quickly, so you should avoid exposing it to these conditions whenever possible.

 This will help ensure that your adhesive stays viable and usable for as long as possible.